TERMS AND CONDITIONS OF BUSINESS – THE ORGANISERS LTD.

 the Client’s credit or debit card will have sufficient funds to cover in full the cost of the goods or services supplied by the third party.

 All costs associated with the use of the Client’s credit or debit card shall be paid by the Client.
 The Client may instruct The Organisers to make a reservation or leave a deposit on their behalf.
 Where such reservation, event or item is subsequently cancelled or forfeited by the Client, the Client authorises The Organisers to charge to their credit or debit card the amount of any deposit forfeited by The Organisers as a result of such cancellation.

 Neither party shall, during and after termination of the Contract, without the prior written consent of the other party, use or disclose to any other person any information of the other party which is identified as confidential or which is confidential by its nature.

 The Client appoints The Organisers as its agent under the Commercial Agents (Council Directive) Regulations 1993 (SI 1993 No 3053) and as such any contract The Organisers enters into with a third party on behalf of the Client will be deemed to have been entered into directly by the Client.

 OTHER PRODUCTS OR SERVICES

-Any products or services (including, for example, travel tickets and package holidays) purchased through The Organisers will be subject to the terms and conditions of the travel or holiday operator and the supplier.
+Any products or services (including, for example, travel tickets, package holidays, plumbers) purchased through The Organisers will be subject to the terms and conditions of the travel or holiday operator and/or the supplier.
 Please note that The Organisers is not an authorised travel agent, tour operator or ticket agency and only acts as an introductory agent on behalf of the supplier.
 All rights and remedies you have are against the relevant supplier.
 Where The Organisers negotiate a discount, rebate, commission or referral fee for the Client, The Organisers shall not be required to pass this discount or rebate or commission or referral fee on to the Client.